kristina-xm/kristina-xm/README.md

   - Investments
   - Financial Analysis

-I'm still learning Software Development 💻, but I’m excited to grow my skills and knowledge in this field.<br> I enjoy exploring innovative technologies and embracing new learning opportunities!
+I'm still learning Software Development 💻, but I’m excited to grow my skills and knowledge in this field.

 Feel free to connect!<br>